I am a steward of God’s grace to my spouse.

 In a world valuing prestige, God’s people are called to value one another instead of managing our own interests.
 Hurt, frustration, anger, envy, greed, and thievery seize the heart of disloyal overseers.

 Stewards of God’s Holy Spirit

-As stewards we manifest God’s grace in our marriage through our loving disposition.
-A steward of God’s Holy Spirit possesses a repository of love, joy, peace, patience, kindness, goodness, gentleness, faithfulness, and self-control (Gal.
-5:22), evidencing the image of Christ and the character of godliness.
-Stewardship exists by virtue of God’s love and mercy as a means to convey God’s grace to others, seeking the godly best on behalf of all.
-In daily living a steward understands the nature of the need and seeks to minister through the sundry resources given by the Spirit of God.
+As stewards, we manifest God’s grace in our marriage through our loving disposition.
+A steward of God’s Holy Spirit possesses a repository of love, joy, peace, patience, kindness, goodness, gentleness, faithfulness, and self-control (Galatians 5:22), evidencing the image of Christ and the character of godliness.
+Stewardship exists by virtue of God’s love and mercy to convey God’s grace to others while seeking the godly best on behalf of all.
+In daily living, a steward understands the nature of the need and seeks to minister through the sundry resources given by the Spirit of God.

 “I thank my God always when I remember you in my prayers, because I hear of your love and of the faith that you have toward the Lord Jesus and for all the saints, and I pray that the sharing of your faith may become effective for the full knowledge of every good thing that is in us for the sake of Christ.”Philemon 4–6 ESV

 - I ministered grace to my mate when . . .

 Excerpts from Marriages that Minister by J. Kirk & Melanie D. Lewis.
 Available from your favorite book retailers, including Amazon and Redemption Press.
 (As an Amazon Associate, we earn from qualifying purchases at no extra cost to you.)

 Read more about Marriages that Minister: A Portrait of Christ and His Bride.

 POST A COMMENT about your insights on your journey toward desperate dependency!
 We would love to connect with you!